RX-M/web-public/course-pages/bosh/bosh-advanced.md

 understanding of BOSH, through a review of BOSH core features, an architectural overview and advanced feature deep dives.
 Learning modules include:

-- BOSCH review including architecture and source tree
+- BOSH review including architecture and source tree
 - Director and the Director API
 - Configuring and managing Addons
 - Cloud Provider Interfaces (CPI) and custom built CPIs